Track issue causing major delays on SkyTrain | CBC News

-A track issue near 22nd Street Station in New Westminster is causing significant delays on the Expo Line, according to TransLink.
+Translink says service has resumed on the Expo line following a problem with its track in New Westminster Saturday morning that caused major delays.

-Passengers will need to change trains at Columbia in New Westminster or Metrotown in Burnaby to avoid the area.
-Delays between trains could be up to 20 minutes.
+Passengers heading to the 22nd Street Station in New Westminster experienced up to 20 minute delays.

-Buses are available at all SkyTrain stations between Columbia and Metrotown to move passengers to working stations, TransLink said in a statement.
-Passengers are asked to look for the 'Bus Bridge' sign outside 22nd Street Station.
+Buses were made available at all SkyTrain stations between Columbia in New Westminster and Metrotown in Burnaby to move passengers to working stations, TransLink said in a statement.

+The bus bridge connecting Columbia and Metrotown stations will still be available until crowding returns to normal levels.

 To contact TransLink's customer information desk call 604-953-3333.